pebauer68/tree/README.md

 by blank when you load the file into the scripter.

 Currently there are no parentheses supported.
-For the moment the following operators are supported in the following functions of tree.cr.
 Operators can be added by writing additional wrappers
 around the crystal standard lib.
 Only one command is allowed per line.
 Semicolon is not supported !